 Sep 4: After three minutes-ish, pour the mixture into silicone molds but do not fill them all the way.
 Let them cool on the counter before freezing.

-You can also check out DIY Elderberry cough drops in which I provide a step-by-step video of how to boil the honey without burning it.
+You can also check out DIY Elderberry cough drops, in which I provide a step-by-step video of how to boil the honey without burning it.

 How To Store Them

 Store the homemade cough drops in the freezer right in the silicone molds.
-If you want to store them in a container, you'll need to separate them between sheets of parchment so that they don't stick together.
+If you want to store them in a container, you'll need to separate them with sheets of parchment so that they don't stick together.

-Do not store the cough drops in the fridge as they lose their shape and become a sticky mess.
+Do not store the cough drops in the fridge, as they lose their shape and become a sticky mess.

 Homemade Cough Drops & Kids